rashedul-hassan-app/ft_customer_products/README.md

 `npm i interview_cp_hungrycoder`

 # Features
-The package exports a function called requestMultipleUrls(urls) and accepts an array of URLs.
+The package exposes a function called `requestMultipleUrls(urls)` which takes an array of URLs as a parameter.

-The function returns the parsed data from the URLs in terms of Promises.
-An array of Promises has been used to hold all the items of the URLs[].
+The function parses the URLs and stores the results in a Promise.
+An array of Promises is returned when this function is called.

 # Choice of Dependencies
 No external dependency is required to run this package.
 However, 'http' and 'https' native package of Node.js has been used.